Prep Time 10 minutes

 - In a large mixing bowl combine sausage meat with the ground beef and mix well.
 Add the beaten egg, minced onion, pressed garlic, nutmeg, paprika, cumin, coriander, turmeric, cinnamon, ginger, breadcrumbs, parsley, cilantro, salt, and pepper.

 - You can add 1 to 2 tablespoon of broth to moisten the meat.
-Mix altogether, until well combine.
+Mix all together, until well combined.
 Make sure it’s well seasoned and the seasoning is well dispersed.

 Place meatballs in a large skillet over hot olive oil over medium heat for 10 minutes or until browned, turning occasionally.